-- 17.1 An employee may appeal against a decision to issue them with any level of disciplinary sanction, i.e. first written warning, final written warning or dismissal. - 17.2 An employee seeking to appeal must do so within 10 working days' of the date of written notification of the decision.
-The employee should send their letter of appeal together with the grounds of appeal to the Warning Appeal Panel or Staff Dismissal Appeal Committee, named in the letter confirming the outcome of the hearing - 17.3 Once an appeal has been received in writing, an appeal hearing will normally be convened promptly, allowing at least 10 working days written notice of the hearing. - 17.4 An appeal against a first or final written warning will be considered by the Warning Appeal Panel. - 17.5 An appeal against a decision to dismiss will be heard by the Staff Dismissal Appeal Committee - 17.6 Where the grounds of appeal are based on the severity of the disciplinary sanction alone, the role of the appeal panel shall be to conduct a review of the case. - 17.7 Where the grounds of the appeal are broader than an appeal against the sanction, the role of the appeal panel shall be to conduct a re-hearing of the evidence and submissions made when the initial decision was taken, plus to consider all matters raised which are related to that decision whether or not they were known to the Headteacher/Chairman at the time the initial decision was made.
+- 17.1 An employee may appeal against a decision to issue them with any level of disciplinary sanction, i.e. first written warning, final written warning or dismissal. - 17.2 An employee seeking to appeal must do so within 10 working days of the date of written notification of the decision.
+The employee should send their letter of appeal, together with the grounds of appeal, to the Clerk to the Governors/person named in the letter confirming the outcome of the hearing. - 17.3 Once an appeal has been received in writing, an appeal hearing will normally be convened promptly, allowing at least 10 working days written notice of the hearing.
+The Staff Disciplinary Warning Appeal Committee will review the previous Hearing Bundle along with the new appeal information presented by the employee. - 17.4 An appeal against a first or final written warning and dismissal will be considered by the Staff Disciplinary Appeal Committee. - 17.6 The role of the Appeal Committee shall be to conduct a review of the case using the previous hearing bundle and any appeal information sent from the employee.
+The employee will present the basis of their appeal to the Appeal Committee.
+HR will be present at the appeal review.